susmitha-ann/CoralReefFishSpeciesAssessment/EDA_species_summary.md

 -the nursery_seagrass and _mangroves are possitively linked with the coral_cover but not really with the reef_complexity.
 The reef_complexity is in negative relation with the connectivity. **This suggest that, all of these features are in relation and has a role in determining the diversity index.**

 - when we plot the data together in function of the region we can observed weird pattern for the data repartition.
 Perhaps, in those scatter-plot the invert relation between coral, reef and the diversity index is highligthing.

+The observation above need to be search on the literature to be stronguer in arguments.